hahouari/inno_bundle/example/demo_app/README.md

 # demo_app

-A demo app with flutter that is bundled into exe installer using inno_setup package.
+A demo app with flutter that is bundled into exe installer using inno_bundle package.

 ## Getting Started